istvanpercsi/trust_is_good_control_is_better/docs/archunit.md

 ### Adding maven dependency

 First maven Archunit maven dependency must be added.
-After adding this dependency, normal JUnit tests without any special annotation can be written. (`StructureTest.java` in project root)
+After adding this dependency, normal JUnit5 tests without any special (ArchUnit) annotation can be written. (e.g.: `LayeredArchitectureTest.java` in project root) JUnit5 annotations can be used.

 ```xml
 <dependency>